calebstein1/simplang/README.md

 `ldstr <a1> <a2>` - stores the string literal specified by a2 in the register specified by a1

+`geti <a1>` - gets an integer from the user and stores it in the register specified by a1

 `(add, subtr, mul, div) <a1> <a2> <a3>` - perform the arithmetic operation specified on a2 and a3 in that order, then store the result in the register specified by a1

 `(incr, decr) <a1>` - increment or decrement the value stored at the register specified by a1

 `beglp` - begins a loop

+`cont` - jump back to the beginning of the current loop

 `(endlpeq, endlpne, endlplt, endlple) <a1> <a2>` - ends execution of a loop based on the condition comparing a1 and a2, otherwise jump back to `beglp`